+Globalisation and higher education: Different degrees of success.
+The British 1 Percent.
 This figure, via Paul Krugman, shows the income share of the top 1 percent in the United Kingdom.
 The broad pattern is very similar to what U.S. data shows.
 The figure suggests that the explanation of growing inequality over the past several decades cannot be U.S. The Rise of the New Global Elite - Magazine.

 Scott Fitzgerald was right when he declared the rich different from you and me.
 But today’s super-rich are also different from yesterday’s: more hardworking and meritocratic, but less connected to the nations that granted them opportunity—and the countrymen they are leaving ever further behind.
 Stephen Webster/Wonderful Machine.
 12 Themes for 2012: what we can expect in the year ahead.